 Example: Cocotte size 23 cm = 9.5 inches, 3.3-quart, 3.8 liters, 15.3 CMS or 6 inches height 4.6 kg or 10.1 pounds in weight and is suitable to feed 3 to 4 people comfortably.

-Below you will find size guides in Metric and Imperial for Staub’s cast iron Cocottes also know as French ovens and Dutch ovens, round and oval as well as Staub’s cast-iron braisers and fish dishes.
+Below you will find size guides in Metric and Imperial for Staub’s cast iron Cocottes also known as French ovens and Dutch ovens, round and oval as well as Staub’s cast-iron braisers and fish dishes.

 Staub also has various shapes and sizes in the “specialty range” including pumpkins, Tomatoes, Artichokes, Hearts, and Pig Cocotte.
 You can see more about this ever-changing range here…